iotaledger/wasp/documentation/docs/guide/chains_and_nodes/setup.md

 ## Requirements

-- a number of many wasp nodes running with access to the same L1 network (pollen).
+- a number of many wasp nodes running with access to the same L1 network (goshimmer).
 - wasp-cli configured to interact with the wasp nodes

 ## Trust Setup